 Quarterly estimated taxes

 As a self-employed owner-operator you must pay estimated taxes quarterly — January, April, June, and September.
-Failing to do so results in penalties.
+Failing to do so results in IRS penalties.
 Set aside 25-30% of your net income throughout the year for taxes.